gokeeper/posts/_posts/2026-02-17-opencode-upgrade-sessions.md

 /home/user/.local/share/opencode/opencode.db
 ```

-OpenCode hadn't just moved directories; it had completely abandoned flat JSON files in favor of a relational SQLite database.
+OpenCode hadn't just moved directories; a recent update had completely abandoned flat JSON files in favor of a relational SQLite database.
 Moving my old `.json` files around did nothing because the application was no longer reading them to build the UI list.

 ### Digging into the Database Schema
 I dumped the schema to see what I was dealing with: